 Our staff will work to help you and your roommate adjust to living with one another.
 If you find that you must move, changes can take place after the second week of regular semester classes during the Fall and Spring semesters.
-It is important, however, that you let your student advisor staff know of any concerns you are having.
+It is important that you let your Student Advisor know of any concerns you are having.